What Is Mad Honey? Origins, Effects & Safety

 What makes mad honey different from regular honey?

-Mad honey contains grayanotoxins, which can cause hallucinogenic effects.
+Mad honey contains grayanotoxins, which are known for it's unique effects.
 Regular honey lacks these compounds and is used mainly for sweetness and general wellness.

 Is it legal to buy mad honey in the U.S.?